 Lamia is rather generally accepted to be the daughter of Belus, an Egyptian king.
 Interestingly enough, Pseudo-Apollodorus does not mention Lamia as one of Belus’ offspring with his wife, Achiroe.
 Therefore, the only sure-fire fact about Lamia before her monstrous transformation is that she was a Libyan queen.

-The name ‘Lamia’ may translate to “rogue shark,” which would make sense if she was a daughter of the god of the sea.
+The name ‘Lamia’ may translate to “rogue shark,” which would make sense if she was a daughter of the sea god.
 By comparison, it could refer to a variation of the myth where Lamia is not serpentine, but rather shark-like.

 The Lamia, better known by the plural Lamiae, were vampiric phantoms.
 They were inspired by the myth of Lamia, the ill-fated Libyan queen.
 These were folkloric monsters similar to blood-draining vampires and seductive succubi.